gyunayK/Movie-Deck/README.md

 Here're some of the project's best features:

 *  Movie Search: Just type in the name of a movie you're curious about and the app will pull up all the details you need.
 *  Favorites List: Found a movie you love?
 Add it to your favorites list so you can easily find it again later.
+*  Commenting System: Have thoughts about a movie?
+Leave a comment on it and see what others have said.
+Engage with a community of movie lovers.
-*   Responsive Design: Whether you're on your computer tablet or phone the app will adjust to fit your screen perfectly.
+*  Responsive Design: Whether you're on your computer, tablet, or phone, the app will adjust to fit your screen perfectly.
+No more frustrating scrolling or zooming.

 <h2>🛠️ Installation Steps:</h2>